SharePoint/sp-dev-docs/docs/spfx/viva/get-started/actions/media-upload/MediaUploadDocumentation.md

 > [!NOTE]
 > The media upload capability in Adaptive Card Extension is available in SPFx v1.15.2.
 >
-> So make sure that you have installed it before proceeding further.
->
 > For more information on installing the SPFx v1.15.2, see [SharePoint Framework v1.15.2 release notes](../../../../release-1.15.2.md).
 >
 > This tutorial also assumes that you have already built a SharePoint Adaptive Card Extension.